- Kevin Vanterpool, Founder and Principal Consultant, 2Novate (event chair)

-Tackling serious violence requires a multi-agency approach involving a range of partners and agencies such as education, health, social services, youth services, offender management among others.
-As the consultation comes to a close, join us in August to discover how the public health approach can assist in the reduction of violent crime in your area.
-Learn how to work collaboratively and share information, data and intelligence across organisations and hear from the actors who have already adopted the public-health approach and analyse the outcomes.
+Join us this October to discover how the public health approach can be implemented in your own setting to reduce serious violence both nationally and in local communities.
+Learn how to work collaboratively and share information, data and intelligence across organizations and hear from the actors who have already adopted the public-health approach and analyse the outcomes.

 Key issues to be addressed include: